-Sushi Go Party is a 2-8 player pick and pass card game, from designer Phil Walker-Harding (Imhotep, Barenpark and Gizmos), with super high replay-ability, simple rule set, simple scoring; it is just a great game.
+Sushi Go Party is a 2-8 player pick and pass card game, from designer Phil Walker-Harding (Imhotep, Barenpark and Gizmos), with super high replay-ability, simple ruleset, simple scoring; it is just a great game.

-Players will create a "menu" from a selection of sushi rolls, appetisers, specials and desserts and try to score as many points over the course of three rounds.
+Players will create a "menu" from a selection of sushi rolls, appetisers, specials and desserts and try to score points over the course of three rounds.
 It is a great introductory game for non-gamers, whilst still being able to hold the attention of gamers.

 The game comes with suggested menus that players can choose depending on the type of game they want to play, or they can randomly select the Menu.
 The respective Menu cards are placed in the designated slots on the main board and the corresponding cards are all shuffled together.

 Only a select number of desserts are used per round (dependent on player count) and these are shuffled into the deck along with the other cards.
 Players are dealt a hand of cards (number of cards dependent on player count) and the game can begin.